LGBTQ themes in Western animation: Cancellations and endings

+On December 11, 2020, a project by Lee Knox Ostertag, for Disney Television Animation under the name Neon Galaxy, was registered.
+In September 2024, Ostertag announced that Neon Galaxy, a series set "in the distant future," was not moving forward at Disney, noting that it had been cancelled a few months prior despite production work for four and a half years and positive response from "kids who saw materials in early demographic testing" and songs by Betty Who.
+She also noted that it is a "weird, bad time" in the U.S. animation industry, with difficulty in getting series approved, and hoped The Animation Guild can win gains from the Alliance of Motion Picture and Television Producers during negotiations for a new contract, and said that "for now, this is a farewell" for Neon Galaxy while adding "maybe one day I'll be back."
+In November 2024, following the leak of the shelved Moon Girl and Devil Dinosaur episode "The Gatekeeper", Ostertag speculated that Neon Galaxy was "killed" because two members of the main cast were openly transgender.
+In December 2025, in response to The Walt Disney Company inking a three-year licensing deal with Sora (OpenAI) for short AI generated videos on Disney+, Ostertag mentioned that Disney's legal department threatened him for sharing artwork from Neon Galaxy to the public.

 On September 17, 2025, Stevenson told Comic Book Club that production of the animated adaptation of Lumberjanes had ended, noting adaptations of the comic went through "many iterations," saying certain issues, including corporate mergers, made working on it "untenable."
 He noted that the most recent adaptation is "sort of on ice," but opined that it is "a long way from dead" and that he is down to "keep playing with different iterations of it" with the possibility of a stage musical, an RPG, or something else, adding "those conversations are happening.
 It's just there's nothing solid at this point."
 The original comic series featured a trans female character named Jo, and two other female main characters: Molly and Mal.
 They identify as either bisexual or lesbian, and both have requited crushes on each other.
 Jo would have been, had the animated adaptation been completed, the first trans female main character ever in an animated series geared towards children.

+In December 2025, English writer Gareth Watkins said that weak marketing and reduced content output by Netflix (the original home of a large amount of LGBTQ cartoons) combined with the unique challenges of promoting children's media, and the overseas popularity of anime and manga played a role in the decrease of Western-made LGBTQ cartoons.